fair-workflows/nanopub/docs/getting-started/development.md

     ./scripts/format.sh
     ```

-    Or check the code for errors:
+    Check the code for errors, and if it is in accordance with the PEP8 style guide, by running `flake8` and `mypy`:

     ```bash
     ./scripts/lint.sh